Walking: Trim your waistline, improve your health

 Set realistic goals

 As a general goal, aim for at least 30 minutes of physical activity a day.
 If you can't set aside that much time, try several short sessions of activity throughout the day.
 Any amount of activity is better than none at all.
+Even small amounts of physical activity are helpful, and accumulated activity throughout the day adds up to provide health benefit.

-Remember, though, it's OK to start slowly — especially if you haven't been exercising regularly.
+Remember it's OK to start slowly — especially if you haven't been exercising regularly.
 You might start with five minutes a day the first week, and then increase your time by five minutes each week until you reach at least 30 minutes.

 Track your progress